MaterSim/AtomisticSimulation/lectures/lec_06.md

 In fact, the previous expression between $D$ and VACF is a specical case.
 According to the linear response theory, which relates macroscopic transport coefficients to time correlations of microscopic quantities under a spontaneous fluctuations in thermal equilibrium.
 More generally, many transport processes can be described by the [Green-Kubo relation](https://en.wikipedia.org/wiki/Green–Kubo_relations).
 For any transport coefficient $\lambda$ (such as diffusion coefficient, thermal conductivity, or viscosity):

 $$
-\lambda = \int_0^\infty \langle J(0) J(t) \rangle  dt
+\lambda = \int_0^\infty \langle J(0) \cdot J(t) \rangle  dt
 $$

-- Diffusion constant .v.s velocity.
+- **Diffusion constant .v.s velocity**.
 The flux of velocity causes diffusion.
-If a particle “forgets” its initial velocity, the particle loses memory of its initial velocity, leading to faster diffusion.
+If a particle *forgets* its initial velocity, the particle loses memory of its initial velocity, leading to faster diffusion.
-- Thermal conductivity .v.s heat current.
+- **Thermal conductivity .v.s heat current**.
 Applying a temperature gradient causes a heat current to flow, leading to thermal conductivity.
 The faster the decay of heat current autocorrelation, the lower the thermal conductivity.
-- Viscosity .v.s stress tensors.
+- **Viscosity .v.s stress tensors**.
 In a fluid, applying a shear stress leads to a flow, related to viscosity.
-A high viscosity fluid (like honey) will have a slower decay of the stress autocorrelation function, meaning the fluid “remembers” shear stresses for a longer time compared to a low viscosity fluid (like water).
+A high viscosity fluid (like honey) will have a slower decay of the stress autocorrelation function, meaning the fluid *remembers* shear stresses for a longer time compared to a low viscosity fluid (like water).

 These relations are derived from linear response theory, which states that the response of a system to a small perturbation is proportional to the equilibrium fluctuations of microscopic quantities (e.g., heat current, velocity, or stress).